Philippines

 Trade Partners

-A share of over 30% of the Philippines' trade is accounted for by regional trading partners, China, and Japan.
+A share of 29% of the Philippines' trade is accounted for by regional trading partners, China, and Japan.
 The US, followed by China and Japan are the most important export destinations for products from the Philippines.

 Economic Structure